apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

 Each `ConfiguredObject` instance has zero or more attributes.
 Attributes have a name and a value which can be a Java primitive value or an instance of any class for which an `AttributeValueConverter` exist.
 This mechanism allows attribute values to be `Lists`, `Sets`, `Maps`, or arbitrary structured types `ManagedAttributeValues`.

 Attributes are marked up in the code with method annotations `@ManagedAttribute` which defines things whether the attribute is mandatory or mutable.
-Attributes can also be marked a secure which indicates restrictions no how the attribute is used (used for attributes that that store passwords or private-keys).
+Attributes can also be marked a secure which indicates restrictions on how the attribute is used (used for attributes that that store passwords or private-keys).

 Attributes can have default values.
 The default value applies if the user omits to supply a value when the object is created.
 Defaults themselves can be defined in terms of `context variable` references.